-While in general smaller cancers may have a better outcome, size doesn’t always give the whole picture and is just one part of the overall report.
+While in general smaller cancers may have a better outcome, size doesn’t always give the whole picture and is just one part of the overall results.
 A small cancer can be fast growing while a larger cancer may be slow growing, or it could be the other way around.

 Sometimes there may be more than one area of breast cancer.
-In this case each area is measured.
+In this case each area is measured:

-- Multi-centric means there’s more than one area of breast cancer in different quarters of the breast.
+- multi-centric means there’s more than one area of breast cancer in different quarters of the breast

-- Multi-focal means more than one area has been seen but only in one quarter of the breast.
+- multi-focal means more than one area has been seen but only in one quarter of the breast

 Invasive breast cancer